lipinght/PBICookbook/ServicePrincipal/ServicePrincipal.md

 # Using Service Principal to Authenticate Against Power BI Service

-Service Principle is an authentication method to gain access to Power BI Service Content and APIs.
+Service Principal is an authentication method to gain access to Power BI Service Content and APIs.
 It is a great way to authenticate against Power BI when doing programatic development of Power BI content.
 A few examples of its usage are listed below:

 * [Embed Power BI content in Applications](https://github.com/lipinght/pbideployment/blob/main/Embedded/EmbeddedOverview.md)
 * [Automation of data refresh using XMLA endpoint](https://github.com/mariuspc/pbi-xmla-refresh)